Yogi's First Christmas: Plot

 Following different situations caused by Herman that Yogi saved her from, Mrs. Throckmorton has Mr. Dingwell promote Yogi to chief of security.
 Cindy Bear also awakens from her hibernation, to help Yogi out (due to her love and concern for him).
 Fed up with Snively's antics, Yogi retaliates during an ice fishing contest, with Mrs. Throckmorton agreeing that he needed to be taught a lesson.
 Furious, Snively runs away and meets up with Herman, and the two team up to ruin Christmas.
+It was revealed that Herman was the one who caused the trouble at the lodge the previous Christmas.
 However, Yogi manages to thwart them every time, albeit unknowingly.

-Eventually, Herman and Snively are forgiven, invited to the Christmas celebrations and they have a profound change of heart at such generosity of spirit.
+Eventually Herman and Snively were caught by Ranger Smith who threatens to arrest Herman and because of Snively's behavior, Mrs. Throckmorton punishes him from the Christmas party.

+However Herman and Snively team up again and realizes the true meaning of Christmas, they're brought into the party by Yogi and they apologize for their actions.
 Then in the midst of the festivities, Santa Claus plummets down the chimney.
 Santa admits that there were times when Yogi was not very good by way of stealing food from parkgoers, but also sees Yogi did much good.
 Santa gives Yogi his very own picnic basket full of food.
 Yogi, however, falls asleep, due to his natural instincts of hibernation.
 Santa then says that Yogi and Boo Boo can have the basket when they wake up in the spring.
 With that, the partiers return Yogi, Boo Boo and Cindy to their caves for the rest of their hibernation.